-What is ransomware, and advice on how to prevent and protect against ransomware infections
+What is ransomware, and how to prevent and protect against ransomware infections

 What is ransomware?

 Do not pay the ransom!

 Ransomware is a type of malware that aims to extort money from companies by disrupting their activities.
 The most widespread type of ransomware targets data and renders information or computer systems unusable until a ransom is paid.
 When business-critical information gets locked up, most businesses seriously consider paying ransoms to recover it.
 In many cases, however, paying a ransom does not guarantee that the files will be recovered.
 Cyber attackers take advantage of the availability of anonymous cyber currencies, like Bitcoin, to monetize ransomware attacks.
 Read more about how ransomware developed over time.

 The first thing that differentiates ransomware from generic malware is that it is tough to detect.
 Why?
 The answer is simple.
 It does not behave like malware, although its payloads cause a lot of damage.
 When accessing files, ransomware mimics user behavior very well.
 It does not usually attempt to replicate to other machines.
 Instead, it tries to destroy available network files.
 It grows smarter by developing ways to hide and eluding common detection techniques.
 It does not perform suspicious memory operations, and it can run on a machine for hours before it is detected as someone tries to access compromised files.
 Second, ransomware attacks are easier to carry out because of online ransomware platforms available in the TOR anonymity network (read more here).
 Virtually anybody can launch a ransomware attack without knowing much about coding, and they can monetize this activity using untraceable virtual currencies, such as Bitcoin.

 These differences lead to significantly higher numbers of successful infections and far more new variants compared to other malware.